Halil Gür

 Today Gür is a full-time author, writing for children, youth and adults.
 A poet and a story teller, he often performs at literary manifestations and reads from his own work at schools and libraries.
 He also gives poetry workshops at schools.
 In 1995 he performed at the "Night of poetry" and the daily television news (NOS-journaal) reported about him as the highlight of the evening.

 The publisher Prometheus has put one of Halil's stories in the collection of stories "The desire to home.
 Most beautiful story's of nostalgia from the world literature".
-Halil Gür gets a lot of response and recognition of readers and critics, he's children books got several literal prizes.
+Halil Gür receives a great deal of response and recognition from readers and critics; his children's books have received several literary prizes.